relateiq/static-template-component/README.md

     };

-    // string template for this component
+    // Below is the string template for this component
-    // Data reference evaluation is simply keying into the this.args object my name (e.g. data in the template is === this.args.data)
+    // Nested STCs are defined by a <stc> element and references my the `name` attribute
     // The args="data" attribute on the nested <stc /> defines the arguments that the MyNestedSTC dependency will be instantiated with
+    // The args attribute value can be a comma separated string of references in the this.args object (e.g. args="thing1, thing2")
+    // An error will be thrown if a nested <stc/> component appears in the template that is not declare in the this.dependencies array
-    // the .assign() is optional.
-It is a SugarJS function (can use anything really) that replaces the {text} in the template
+    // The .assign() is optional.
+It is a SugarJS function (any string interpolation tool will do) that replaces the {text} in the
-    // with the 'hello world' value in this example
+    // template with the 'hello world' value in this example

-    // An error will be thrown if a nested <stc/> component appears in the template that is not declare in the this.dependencies array this._template = '<div> {text} <stc name="MyNestedSTC" args="data"></stc> </div>'.assign({
+    this._template = '<div> {text} <stc name="MyNestedSTC" args="data"></stc> </div>'.assign({
         text: 'hello world'
     });